m-romanenko/face-generation/README.md

-# face-generation
+# Face generation using DCGAN
-Face generation using DCGAN (Udacity Deep Learning Nanodegree project)
+### Udacity Deep Learning Nanodegree project

 This project uses generative adversarial networks to generate new images of faces.
 * The code is available in [this notebook](./dlnd_face_generation.ipynb)